-Effective July 1, 2017, the GaPSC certificate renewal process (Rule 505-2-.36) requires the development of professional learning goals and/or plans and participation in Professional Learning Communities (PLCs) for all recertifying educators.
-GaPSC provides initial PLC training for all principals and district personnel.
+Effective July 1, 2017, the GaPSC certificate renewal process (Rule 505-2-.36) requires the development of professional learning goals and/or plans and participation in Professional Learning Communities (PLCs) for all Educating Georgia's Future: Georgia's State ESSA Plan | 70 recertifying educators.
+GaPSC provides initial PLC training for all principals and LEA personnel.
 Professional learning goals/plans and PLC data gathered through an online platform will be analyzed to ensure alignment of needs and resources.
 As indicated by analysis of this implementation data, GaDOE will continue to offer face-to-face training and coaching opportunities, will develop online modules and quick guides, and will assemble research to assist teachers and leaders in efforts to develop and implement authentic professional goals and PLCs.